 You can also write content and sell it on platforms like Constant Contact.
 Write one poem for your website and an article for Constant Contact.
 Sell it for $89 and earn as a writer while you build your poetry blog.

 Once you’ve created a successful poetry blog, make sure to update it frequently with fresh content.
 At least once a week is best, but more frequent updates will lead to more growth of your blog’s community.

-When you are ready for an upgrade, you can also add things like videos or slideshows.
+When you are ready to upgrade, you can add things like videos or slideshows.
 These options are great because they allow your readers the chance to interact more through comments,

-Blog post writing tips: Good grammar is important in any type of blog, but even more so for ones that focus on literature and language.
-Make sure all spelling and punctuation are correct and remember to avoid slang in formal posts.
+Blog post writing tips: Good grammar is important in any blog, but even more so for ones that focus on literature and language.
+Ensure all spelling and punctuation are correct, and avoid slang in formal posts.

 It’s also important to keep your writing style simple and easy to follow.
 This will ensure that people can read it accurately, regardless of whether they are in a hurry or taking their time with it.